drasi-project/docs/docs/content/solution-developer/sources/_index.md

 1. Have credentials and endpoint addresses that provide access to the change log of the source system you want to use.
 1. Create a file containing the Kubernetes resource definition for the Source.
 This will include the configuration settings that enable the Source to connect to the source system.
-1. Apply the Source resource definition to the Kubernetes cluster where your Reactive Graph environment is deployed.
+1. Apply the Source resource definition to the Kubernetes cluster where your Drasi environment is deployed.

 The Kubernetes resource definition for a Source has the following structure: